AlexAutumns/ecomSite/README.md

 ## TO-DO LIST

+### Specific Item fetching
+- change some fetches to be just get all items matching the items selected

 ### LocalHost server

-In several files change the "http://localhost:5000/api/..." to what port you prefer or to an actual server location
+- In several files change the "http://localhost:5000/api/..." to what port you prefer or to an actual server location

 **Locations**